 - Two peer advisors per group allows for flexibility, and may make larger groups possible.

-For each of the above decisions, consider how it will affect the students' experiences --as well as how it may affect diverse students differently.
+For each of the above decisions, consider how it will affect the students' experiences --as well as how it may affect diverse groups of students differently.

 In this video, students from Leuphana University of Lüneburg consider the best group size for peer advising.
 Rather than projecting one specific plan for peer advising, “The Student Perspective” videos describe a diversity of experiences and are meant to spark discussion about what form of peer advising may be useful at your institution.